Deceptive Humor: A Synthetic Multilingual Benchmark Dataset for Bridging Fabricated Claims with Humorous Content: Dataset Development

+In this section, we describe the process of generating the DHD.
+The dataset is constructed using the ChatGPT-4o \cite{hurst2024gpt} model.
+We adopt synthetic data generation due to the inherently complex nature of deceptive humor.
+While deceptive comments do occur frequently in real-world settings, they are often difficult to detect and collect reliably at scale because they tend to blend subtly into regular discourse and require contextual or factual background to identify.
+To address these challenges, we leverage the controllability and scalability of LLMs to generate high-quality, humor-infused comments grounded in fabricated claims.
+This approach allows us to ensure consistency across multiple languages and maintain diversity in humor styles and linguistic variations.

+Generating humorous content that incorporates deception is particularly challenging, as it requires balancing satire with subtle misinformation.
+To explore the most effective tools for this task, we evaluated several state-of-the-art generative models, including Gemini \cite{team2023gemini}, LLaMA \cite{touvron2023llama}, Claude, and ChatGPT.
+While Gemini and LLaMA perform reasonably well for English, they often produce ungrammatical or incoherent results in Indic languages.
+Claude, meanwhile, frequently declines requests involving humor and deception due to its usage policies.
+After a thorough evaluation, we find that ChatGPT-4o consistently generates coherent, contextually appropriate, and humorous comments across languages, making it the most suitable choice for constructing the Deceptive Humor Dataset.

-The Deceptive Humor Dataset (DHD) is generated using ChatGPT-4o, with carefully structured prompts designed to create humor that feels natural and human-like.
-To ensure quality and appropriateness, language experts aged above 18, closely monitored the content, making sure it remained engaging without negatively impacting younger audiences.
-No individuals under 18 are involved in the process, as the dataset is curated with a responsible approach to humor.
-This careful curation is reflected in the \hyperlink{prompt_design}{prompt design}.
+The DHD corpus is generated using ChatGPT-4o with carefully structured prompts aimed at producing natural and human-like humor.
+To ensure the content remained appropriate and high-quality, language experts aged 18 or above reviewed and filtered the generated outputs.
+This human-in-the-loop process ensured the humor was engaging while avoiding content that could negatively impact younger or sensitive audiences.
+Details of the structured prompting approach are provided in the \href{https://github.com/Sai-Kartheek-Reddy/Deceptive-Humor-Web/blob/main/Metainformation

-We enhance data complexity by combining multiple claims and tasking the model to generate comments, producing more nuanced samples.
-If quality is lacking, we refine it through feedback via instructions or examples to improve human-like text, as shown in the \autoref{fig:data_flow}.\\
+We enhance data complexity by combining multiple claims and tasking the model with generating comments, resulting in more nuanced samples.
+If the quality is lacking, we refine the output using feedback through instructions or examples, and by providing relevant context to make the model aware of the background of the claim, thereby improving the human-likeness of the text, as shown in \autoref{fig:data_flow}.